spinnaker/spinnaker/docs/commands.md

  * `--edda`: The endpoint Edda is reachable at.
 Edda is not a hard dependency of Spinnaker, but is helpful for reducing the request volume against AWS.
 See [https://github.com/Netflix/edda](https://github.com/Netflix/edda) for more information.
  * `--environment`: The environment name for the account.
 Many accounts can share the same environment (e.g. dev, test, prod)
  * `--external-id`: Optional parameter used to identify and control access to AWS resources.
 Set this to the same value as the ExternalID parameter in the trust policy for the role you want to assume.
+ * `--lambda-enabled`: Enables Lambda Functions in the account
  * `--launching-lifecycle-hook-default-result`: (*Default*: `ABANDON`) Defines the action the Auto Scaling group should take when the lifecycle hook timeout elapses or if an unexpected failure occurs.
 This parameter can be either CONTINUE or ABANDON.
 The default value is ABANDON.
  * `--launching-lifecycle-hook-heartbeat-timeout-seconds`: (*Default*: `3600`) Set the heartbeat timeout for the lifecycle hook.
 Instances can " +
           "remain in a wait state for a finite period of time.
 The default is one hour (3600 seconds).